kylieclinton/blog386/_posts/2023-11-14-third-post.md

 description: An EDA of the Marvel API.
 image: "assets/images/erik-mclean-8SeJUmfahu0-unsplash.jpg"
 ---
-# Add more code snippets and better explanations of graphs.
-Explain first_mentions table better.
-Check for typos

 ## **Introduction** ##
-The Marvel Api provides insights into the Marvel Comic Universe and its characters.
+The Marvel API provides insights into the Marvel Comic Universe and its characters.
 The data contains answers to several questions I found when looking at the API general information.
 My previous post <a href="https://kylieclinton.github.io/blog386/2023/11/10/second-post.html" target="_blank">Marvel EDA Intro</a> discussed in more detail my motivation behind the questions I developed and why I chose this dataset.
 To paraphrase, I grew up enjoying Marvel movies and was curious how the comics would affect movie production.
 I was also curious about popular characters and how popular they have been in comics over time.
 The questions I formed were as follows:
  - What are the trends in character popularity within the Marvel Universe, and how have these trends evolved over time?
  - What insights can be gained regarding the changing popularity with different characters and events within the Marvel Universe?
  - Who is the most popular character and how has that popularity changed over time?